Banking in New Zealand

 Automatic Transfer Machines, Travellers' Cheques

 If you are visiting New Zealand for a short period of time, then you are advised to use your credit card.
 If your bank has international links, then EFTPOS may also be an option.
 Travellers cheques are another option.
+An alternative option could be TransferWise.

 There is a limit of $500 on withdrawals made through ATMs.
 For withdrawals greater than this, you are advised to personally visit your nearest branch or start making advance withdrawals.